Opinion | Will American democracy survive the next few years?

 On the other hand, that victory will enable “respectable” portions of the GOP to proceed in their effort to make fair elections a memory, as they take control of more and more of the apparatus of voting to ensure that Republicans can never lose.

-In the latest Post/University of Maryland poll, 58 percent of Republicans cling to the lie that Biden was not legitimately elected.
+In the latest Post-University of Maryland poll, 58 percent of Republicans cling to the lie that Biden was not legitimately elected.
 All the failed GOP lawsuits and “audits” that produced no evidence of fraud, and all the recitation by journalists that the claim of a stolen election is false, have proven unpersuasive.

-In every corner of the country, battles within the GOP revolve around one set of questions: How wholeheartedly the contenders support the Big Lie and how determined they are to seize the machinery of elections.
+In every corner of the country, battles within the GOP revolve around one set of questions: How wholeheartedly the contenders support the “big lie” and how determined they are to seize the machinery of elections.

 In addition, 40 percent of Republicans in that poll said violence against the government is sometimes justified.
 Does that mean millions of them are about to start bombing government buildings and shooting law enforcement officers?
 No. But it does show a tolerance of the extremists in their midst, tolerance that could, under the right circumstances, turn to bloodshed.